Top 4 Environmental Benefits of SmartWorking

 Reduced Carbon Emissions

 The environmental concerns of commuting to work include carbon emissions from car engines, consuming single-use products on the go, and not having freedom over what food is around and in the office.
-SmartWorking gives employees complete control to decide how they will reduce their carbon footprint.
+SmartWorking gives employees environmental benefits and complete control to decide how they will reduce their carbon footprint.
 The best thing that comes from removing the commute is granting professionals control over their entire working environment.

 Cut the Commute

-The most obvious environmental benefit to skipping the commute is that workers contribute no or little carbon emissions from transportation.
+The most obvious environmental benefits to skipping the commute is that workers contribute no or little carbon emissions from transportation.
 Driving contributes the vast majority of air pollution into our environment.
 By engaging with SmartWorking, workers do not contribute nearly as much air pollution to the atmosphere as they would with the commute.
 Driving in a car for extended periods of time and wasting valuable minutes simply sitting down and staring at the road only adds more pollution into our air.
 SmartWorking cuts the need to commute out of the picture and helps reduce every SmartWorker’s carbon footprint.

 Avoiding meat and dairy is the single most effective way people can reduce their carbon footprint.
 According to People For the Ethical Treatment of Animals (PETA), “If every American skipped one meal of chicken per week and ate vegan food instead, it would be like taking 500,000 cars off the road.”
 By utilizing SmartWorking, workers are able to decide exactly what they will eat without having to worry about finding a vegetarian friendly restaurant, eating at non-vegetarian company lunches, or packing a sustainable meal to bring to the office.
 With SmartWorking, there is no reason to blame inconvenience on non-sustainable food choices.